Director, School of Nursing: Krista Meinersmann

 Faculty in Nursing:

-Associate Professors: Fackler, Randall (Carla), Samia, Sepples; Assistant Professors: Casimir, Faux, Fuller, Gillespie, Hutchins, Lachance, Lyden, Nersesian, Randall (Cynthia), Schroeder; Instructor: Caton-Lemos; Lecturers: Darus, Goldenberg, Guerdan, Harris, Larsen, Thayer; Adjunct: Bacon, Botler, Burke, Moore-Littlefield; Professors Emeritae: Childs, Hart, Spross; Associate Professors Emeritae: Burson, Fournier, Healy, Johnson, Keith, Lawson, Normandeau, Peake-Godin, Tiffany, Tukey, Vines, Woods Smith; Assistant Professor Emerita: Nealand; Instructor Emerita: Elliott
+Professor: Harris; Associate Professors: Meinersmann, Moody, Randall (Carla), Samia, Sepples; Assistant Professors: Fackler, Gottlieb, Lyden, Randall (Cynthia), Sarton, Schroeder, Thompson-Leavitt; Instructors: Caton-Lemos, Dvorak; Lecturers: Darus, Goldenberg, Korenkiewicz, Larsen, Pearl, Vickerson; Adjunct: Moore-Littlefield; Professors Emeritae: Childs, Hart, Spross; Associate Professors Emeritae: Burson, Fournier, Healy, Johnson, Keith, Lawson, Normandeau, Peake-Godin, Rodgers, Tiffany, Tukey, Vines, Woods Smith; Assistant Professor Emerita: Nealand; Instructor Emerita: Elliott

-The School of Nursing offers programs leading to a bachelor of science with a major in nursing, a master of science with a major in nursing, and a doctor of nursing practice.
+The School of Nursing (SON) offers programs leading to a bachelor of science with a major in nursing, a master of science with a major in nursing and a doctor of nursing practice.
 In addition, it offers a minor in holistic and integrative health and a certificate in holistic health.
 Study options are available for registered nurses seeking to attain a baccalaureate or master's degree in nursing and for students who hold a baccalaureate degree in another field who are interested in a baccalaureate or master's degree in nursing.
-The pre-licensure programs are approved by the Maine State Board of Nursing.
-The baccalaureate and master's programs are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001 (202) 887-6791.
+The nursing programs are approved by the Maine State Board of Nursing.
+The baccalaureate and master's programs at USM are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036 (202) 887-6791.

-The philosophy of teaching nursing is based on the principles outlined in the Carnegie Foundation sponsored research on Educating Nurses (Benner, Sutphen, Leonard and Day, 2010), which advances four essential shifts for effective integration of the three apprenticeships of nursing (knowledge, know-how, and formation).
-The shifts are defined in an appendix available at https://usm.maine.edu/nursing/philosophy-school-nursing.
+Our philosophy of teaching nursing is based on the principles outlined in the Carnegie Foundation sponsored research on Educating Nurses (Benner, Sutphen, Leonard and Day, 2010), which advances four essential shifts for effective integration of the three apprenticeships of nursing (knowledge, know-how, and formation).
+The shifts are defined in this Appendix.

 Graduate nursing education builds on baccalaureate education and is guided by advanced theory and knowledge from nursing and other sciences.
 A primary aim of graduate nursing education is to ensure that every student acquires the ability to analyze, synthesize, and utilize knowledge to advance the practice of nursing.
 Graduate education prepares the nurse to engage in scholarly enquiry using research and quality improvement methods, contemporary technology, and interprofessional collaboration.